 Asset Quality Score

-Bankrate uses this test to estimate the effect of problem assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+Bankrate uses this test to estimate the effect of troubled assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.

-Having large numbers of these kinds of assets means a credit union could have to use capital to absorb losses, reducing its cushion of equity.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, resulting in lower earnings and potentially more risk of a failure in the future.
+A credit union with large numbers of these kinds of assets could eventually have to use capital to cover losses, reducing its equity cushion.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the credit union, resulting in diminished earnings and potentially more risk of a future failure.

-PARKSIDE's ratio of troubled assets was 2.00 percent in our test, beneath the national average and potentially indicative of superior financial strength compared to other credit unions.
+A lower-than-average ratio of problem assets of 0.00 percent in our test was potentially indicative of greater financial strength than other credit unions.